BenLauwens/ThinkJulia.jl/docs/src/chap02.md

 - Operators with the same precedence are evaluated from left to right (except exponentiation).
 So in the expression `degrees / 2 * π`, the division happens first and the result is multiplied by `π`.
 To divide by ``2\pi``, you can use parentheses or write `degrees / 2 / π`.

-I don't work very hard to remember the precedence of operators.
-If I can't tell by looking at the expression, I use parentheses to make it obvious.
+I don’t work very hard to remember the precedence of operators.
+If I can’t tell by looking at the expression, I use parentheses to make it obvious.

 Unicode characters that can be entered via tab completion of LaTeX-like abbreviations in the Julia REPL.

 ## String operations

-In general, you can't perform mathematical operations on strings, even if the strings look like numbers, so the following are illegal:
+In general, you can’t perform mathematical operations on strings, even if the strings look like numbers, so the following are illegal:

 ```julia
 "2" - "1"    "eggs" / "easy"    "third" + "a charm"